-We welcome talented and enthusiastic Year 10 and 11 pupils to join us for a week of work experience in the University of Bristol’s Faculty of Engineering at the end of June every year.
-Watch this space for opportunities in 2019.
+We welcome talented and enthusiastic Year 10 and 11 pupils to join us for a week of work experience in the University of Bristol’s Faculty of Engineering in June/July every year.

 Work experience students attend seminars, take part in hands-on, experimental challenges, and visit our state-of-the-art research labs.
 In addition to this, you will be able to talk to our engineering students about what life is like at university, find out more about what you can study, and explore what kinds of jobs might interest you after university.

 Girls in Engineering

-If you are a girl who is interested in any of our engineering or computing subjects we are particularly keen for you to take part.
+If you identify as female and are interested in any of our engineering or computing subjects we are particularly keen for you to take part.